hoopdad/hoopdad.github.io/docs/ai/_posts/2026-06-29-token-efficiency-how-loop-engineering-works-part3.md

 it checks all the requirement boxes in the developer's primary focus.
 An API engineer will have to work with a UX designer to get the best user flow, not the easiest API code to manage.

+While I'm talking in this post about AI Coding Agents, this could be that opportunity for cross-functional team collaboration that is already on your resume/CV.
+Imagine the value of contributions to agentic team definitions and evaluations if experts and visionaries from multiple fields, reviewed by each other to make them even better.
+That is one way for humans with diverse perspectives to come together for a common cause.

 ### The Loop of Loops

 ![Diagram of a Release Loop with all the incumbent inner loops](/assets/2026/loop-engineering/release-loop-serpentine-v2.drawio.png)